 Do visitors to Canada need health insurance?

-Visitors to Canada are not eligible for enrollment in the provincial health insurance plans available to residents of Canada.
-Therefore, visitors are strongly encouraged to purchase travel insurance with medical coverage to cover the cost of any medical expenses they may incur while visiting Canada.
+Visitors to Canada are not eligible for enrollment in a provincial or territorial Government Health Insurance Plan (GHIP) available to residents of Canada.
+Therefore, if you are a visitor, you are strongly encouraged to buy travel insurance with medical coverage to cover the cost of any medical expenses that you may incur while visiting Canada.

 How much does travel insurance for visitors to Canada cost?

-The cost of travel insurance can vary and is mainly based on the age of each insured person, coverage limit and the length of your trip.
-Most providers offer emergency medical coverage per person from $50,000 Canadian to as high as $500,000 Canadian.
+The cost of travel insurance can vary and is mainly based on the age of each insured person, the coverage limit, and the length of the trip.
+Most insurance providers offer emergency medical coverage per person from CA$50,000 to as high as CA$500,000.

 What is the best travel insurance for visitors to Canada?

-The best travel insurance is dependent upon the unique details of the traveller and their travel plans.
+The best travel insurance is dependent upon your unique details as a traveller and your travel plans.
 When comparing insurance policies, always be sure to read the fine print and understand the details.
+When applying for a visa to enter Canada, be sure to check your visa application for any minimum coverage requirements that your insurance policy must cover.

-At InsureMyTrip, we have reviewed a variety of providers to offer you some of the top insurance products for you to choose from.
-When reviewing your options, we encourage you to look beyond price to make sure you are purchasing the right coverage for your travel plans.
+At InsureMyTrip, we have carefully selected a variety of providers to offer you some of the top insurance products for you to choose from.
+When you compare travel insurance for visitors to Canada and review your options, we encourage you to look beyond price to make sure you are purchasing the right coverage for your travel plans.

-Should you have any questions you can always call us.
-Our Customer Care team will be happy to help you read the fine print of your policy and explain the terms, conditions and exclusions.
+Should you have any questions, you can always call us.
+Our Customer Care team will be happy to help you read through the fine print of your policy and explain the terms, conditions, and exclusions.

 Who can travel to Canada?

-To find out if you are eligible for entry to Canada, please review the Government of Canada advisory website.
-This information is subject to change at any time, so please make sure you visit the site prior to booking your trip to Canada.
+To find out if you are eligible for entry into Canada, please review the Government of Canada’s Travel Advice and Advisories webpage.
+This information is subject to change at any time, so please make sure you check twice before travelling overseas, once when planning your trip and a second time before your trip to Canada.

-Most travellers require either a visa or an Electronic Travel Authorization (eTA) to travel to Canada.
-Some travellers only need their valid passport.
-One simple way to find out what document you need to travel to or though Canada is visit the Government of Canada website to answer a few questions.
+When travelling to Canada you may require either a visa or an Electronic Travel Authorization (eTA), whereas another traveller may only require a valid passport.
+One simple way to find out what documentation is required to travel to or through Canada is to visit the Government of Canada website to answer a few questions.

 What are the visa requirements for Canada?

-There are a number of countries whose residents will only need an Electronic Travel Authorization (eTA) to fly to Canada.
-That list of visa-exempt travellers can be found here.
+There are several countries whose residents require an Electronic Travel Authorization (eTA) to board their flight to Canada.
+The list of visa-exempt travellers can be found here.
 However, travellers from these countries do not need an eTA if entering by land or sea.
-For example, if a traveller is coming from the U.S. by bus, train, or boat.
-This includes cruise ship travellers.
+For example, if you are a traveller coming from the U.S. by bus, train, or boat, including cruise ship.

 - the type of travel document you plan to travel with